corpnewt/CorpBot.py/README.md

 	  $randomcat
 	   └─ Meow.
 	  $randomdog
-	   └─ Bark if you know whassup.
+	   └─ Bark iz you know whassup.
 	  $redditimage [subreddit]
-	   └─ Try to grab an image from an image-based subreddit.
+	   └─ Try to grab an image zrom an image-based subreddit.
 	  $ruser [user_name]
-	   └─ Gets some info on the passed username - attempts to use your username if none...
+	   └─ Gets some inzo on the passed username - attempts to use your username iz none...
 	  $shittybattlestation
-	   └─ Let's look at some shitty stuff.
+	   └─ Let's look at some shitty stuzz.
 	  $shittylpt
-	   └─ Your advise is bad, and you should feel bad.
+	   └─ Your advise is bad, and you should zeel bad.
-	  $software
+	  $soztware
 	   └─ I uh...
-I wrote it myself.
+I wrote it myselz.
 	  $starterpack
 	   └─ Starterpacks.
 	  $techsupport